 Gold is priced in $USD, primarily because the US Dollar is currently accepted as the settlement method for global trade.
 All countries then produce their local gold price according to their own currency’s exchange rate with the US Dollar.
-This means that local prices are subject to distortion by fluctuating currency exchange rates.
-For example, in the UK the price of gold in £GBP rose steeply following the Brexit referendum result in 2016 but this was primarily because the value of the £GBP fell against the $USD making gold more expensive to buy in £GBP.
+This means that the UK gold price and prices in other countries are subject to distortion by fluctuating currency exchange rates.
+For example, the UK gold price in £GBP rose steeply following the Brexit referendum result in 2016 but this was primarily because the value of the £GBP fell against the $USD making gold more expensive to buy in £GBP.
 This same effect will also apply as the strength of the $USD fluctuates over time.
 A ‘strong’ Dollar makes gold more expensive to buy in other currencies, leading to a reduction in global demand.
 Reduced demand leads to price reductions so as the Dollar gets stronger, the price of gold in $USD should get lower.
-A ‘weaker’ Dollar would lower the price of gold in other currencies, creating increased demand which would then push up the price of gold in $USD.
+A ‘weaker’ Dollar would lower the gold price in other currencies, creating increased demand which would then push up the price in $USD.

 Stock Market performance is often linked to movements in the gold price.
 If Stock Markets fall substantially there is usually a corresponding increase in the gold price as ‘Safe Haven’ demand pushes up prices.
 During a rising Stock Market, gold prices often fall as investors chase additional income opportunities in the market by transferring out of gold and in to stocks and shares.
 Since gold ownership does not produce an income, a similar effect is sometimes seen when interest rates rise making cash deposits a more profitable proposition than gold ownership.
 This transfer of wealth from gold to cash reduces demand for gold and lowers the gold price.